network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ### Reaching saturation

-It is best to detect when saturation has been reached so that the measurement of responsiveness can start with the confidence that the network is sufficiently saturated.
+When saturation has been reached, the measurement of responsiveness can begin.
 For this, we first need to define what "saturation" means.
-Saturation means not only that the load-bearing connections are utilizing all the capacity, but also that the buffers are completely filled.
+Saturation means not only that the load-bearing connections are utilizing all the capacity, but also that the buffers in the bottleneck are completely filled.
-Thus, this depends highly on the congestion control that is being deployed on the sender-side.
+This depends highly on the congestion control that is being deployed on the sender-side.
 Congestion control algorithms like BBR may reach high throughput without causing bufferbloat. (because the bandwidth-detection portion of BBR is effectively seeking the bottleneck capacity)

-It is advised to rather use loss-based congestion controls like Cubic to "reliably" ensure that the buffers are filled.
+It is advised instead to use loss-based congestion controls like Cubic in both client and server to reliably ensure that the buffers are filled.

 An indication of saturation is when the observed goodput is no more increasing even as connections are being added to the pool of load-generating connections.
 An additional indication is the presence of packet-loss or ECN-marks signaling a congestion or even a full buffer of the bottleneck link.

-### Final algorithm
+### Final "Working Conditions" Algorithm

-The following is a proposal for an algorithm to reach saturation of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
-The algorithm is the same for upload and download and thus we will use the same term "load-bearing connection" for either of them.
+The following algorithm reaches working conditions (saturation) of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
+The algorithm is the same for upload and download and thus we use the same term "load-bearing connection" for each.

-The algorithm takes into account that throughput gradually increases as TCP connections go through their TCP slow-start phase.
+The algorithm notes that throughput gradually increases as TCP connections go through their TCP slow-start phase.
 Throughput-increase eventually stalls for a constant number of TCP-connections - usually due to receive-window limitations.
 At that point, the only means to further increase throughput is by adding more TCP connections to the pool of load-bearing connections.
-This will then either result in a further increase in throughput, or throughput will remain stable.
-In the latter case, this means that saturation has been reached and - more importantly - is stable.
+If new connections leave the throughput the same, saturation has been reached and - more importantly - the workig condition is stable.

-In detail, the steps of the algorithm are the following
+The steps of the algorithm are:

 * Create 4 load-bearing connections
 * At each 1-second interval:
-  * Compute "instantaneous aggregate" goodput which is the number of bytes received within the last second.
+  * Compute "instantaneous aggregate" goodput which is the number of bytes transferred within the last second.
-  * Compute moving average as the last 4 "instantaneous aggregate goodput" measurements
+  * Compute a moving average of the last 4 "instantaneous aggregate goodput" measurements
   * If moving average > "previous" moving average + 5%:
-    * We did not yet reach saturation, but if we haven't added more flows for 4 seconds, add 4 more flows to the mix.
+    * We did not yet reach saturation.
+If we haven't added more flows within the last 4 seconds, add 4 more flows
   * Else, we reached saturation for the current flow-count.
     * If we added flows and for 4 seconds the moving average throughput did not change: We reached stable saturation
     * Else, add more flows

-Note: It may be tempting to steer the algorithm through an initial base-RTT measurement and adjust the intervals as a function of the RTT.
+Note: It is tempting to envision an initial base-RTT measurement and adjust the intervals as a function of that RTT.
 However, experiments have shown that this makes the saturation-detection extremely unstable in low-RTT environments.
-When the "unloaded" RTT is in the single-digit milli-second range, while under load the network's RTT increases to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.
+In the situation where the "unloaded" RTT is in the single-digit milli-second range, yet the network's RTT increases under load to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.

 ## Measuring Responsiveness

-Once the network is in consistent working conditions, the network's responsiveness can be measured.
+Once the network is in a consistent working conditions, the network's responsiveness can be measured.
 As the focus of our responsiveness metric is to evaluate a real user-experience we focus on measuring the different stages of a separate network transaction as well as measuring on the load-bearing connections themselves.

-Two aspects are being measured with this approach :
+The approach measures:

 1. How the network handles new connections and their different stages (DNS-request, TCP-handshake, TLS-handshake, HTTP/2 request/response) while being under working conditions.
-E.g., the presence of fair-queueing on the bottleneck will drastically improve the experience on these connections.

 2. How the network and the client/server networking stack handles the latency on the load-bearing connections themselves.
-E.g., Smart queuing techniques on the bottleneck will allow to keep the latency within a reasonable limit in the network and buffer-reducing techniques like TCP_NOTSENT_LOWAT makes sure the client and server TCP-stack is not a source of significant latency.

-To measure the former, we send a DNS-request, establish a TCP-connection on port 443, establish a TLS-context using TLS1.3 and send an HTTP2 GET request for an object of a single byte large.
-This measurement will be repeated multiple times for accuracy.
-Each of these stages allows to collect a single latency measurement that can then be factored into the responsiveness computation.
+To measure the former, we send a DNS-request, establish a TCP-connection on port 443, establish a TLS-context using TLS1.3 and send an HTTP2 GET request for an object of a one-byte object.
+This measurement must be repeated multiple times for accuracy.
+Each of these stages gives a single latency measurement that can then be factored into the responsiveness computation.

-To measure the latter, on the load-bearing connections (that uses HTTP/2) a GET request is multiplexed.
-This GET request is for a 1-byte object.
-This allows to measure the end-to-end latency on the connections that are using the network at full speed.
+To measure the latter, the load-bearing connections multiplex an HTTP/2 GET request for a 1-byte object to get the end-to-end latency on the connections that are using the network at full speed.
+*(What does it mean to multiplex a connection?)*

 ### Aggregating Round-trips per Minute

-The above described method will produce 5 sets of measurement results,
+The method above produces sets of 5 measurements,
-namely: DNS-handshake, TCP-handshake, TLS handshake, HTTP/2 request/response on separate connections, HTTP/2 request/response on load-bearing connections.
+namely: DNS-handshake, TCP-handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-bearing connections.
 Each of these sets of numbers focuses on a specific aspect of a user's interaction with the network.
 In order to expose a single "Responsiveness" number to the user the weighting among these sets needs to be decided.
-In our first iteration we give an equal weight to each of these measurements.
+In this first iteration of the algorithm, we give an equal weight to each of these measurements.

-Finally, the resulting latency needs to be exposed to the users.
-Users have been trained to accept metrics that have a notion of "The higher the better".
+Finally, the resulting responsiveness needs to be displayed.
+Users are comfortable with metrics that have a notion of "The higher the better".
-Latency measuring in units of seconds however is "the lower the better".
-Thus, converting the latency measurement to a frequency allows using the familiar notion of "The higher the better".
-The term frequency has a very technical connotation.
+However, a "good latency" (measured in seconds/milliseconds) is a low number.
+Thus, converting the latency measurement to a frequency keeps with the familiar notion of "bigger is better".

+The term "frequency" used here has a very technical connotation.
 What we are effectively measuring is the number of round-trips from the user's device to the server endpoint that can be done within a unit of time.
 This leads to the notion of Round-trips per Minute.
-It has the advantage that the range of values is within a reasonable 50 to 3000 Round-trips per Minute.
+It has the advantage that the expected range of values is between 50 to 3000 Round-trips Per Minute.
 It can also be abbreviated to "RPM" which is a wink to the "revolutions per minute" that we are used to in cars.